viant/endly/README.md

 **Execution services**

-The execution service is responsible for opening, managing terminal session, with ability to send command and extract data.
+The execution service is responsible for opening, managing terminal session, with the ability to send command and extract data.

 | Service Id | Action | Description | Request | Response |
 | --- | --- | --- | --- | --- |